adematti/cosmofit/doc/user/samplers.rst

 One will typically run sampling ``nchains * nprocs_per_chain + 1`` processes, with ``nchains >= 1`` the number of chains and ``nprocs_per_chain >= 1``
 the number of processes per chain --- plus 1 root process to distribute the work.

+In the following we present samplers' default options (in addition to those presented above).

 .. include:: samplers_configs.rst